Scroll to top

 Foreign Operators

-Foreign operators face significant restrictions.
-Pakistani-licensed operators required for all assignments.
+Foreign operators face significant legal restrictions in Pakistan.
+Pakistani-licensed operators are required for all assignments.
+Foreign nationals cannot carry firearms in Pakistan.

 Quick Reference